GitHub Projects

 echo "$HEADER.$PAYLOAD.$SIG"

-1. Test App Installations
+Step 2: Test App Installations

-This verifies that your GitHub App can access installations:
+Use the JWT token from Step 1 to verify that your GitHub App can access installations:

 curl -H 'Authorization: Bearer YOUR_JWT_TOKEN' -H 'Accept: application/vnd.github.v3+json' 'https://api.github.com/app/installations'